Avnsx/fansly-downloader/README.md

 You can turn ``Open_Folder_When_Finished`` to ``False``; if you no longer wish the download folder to automatically open after code completion.

 ## FAQ
-Q: "Could you add X Feature"
+Q: "Could you add X feature or do X change?"
 A: Funding or any kind of support on the project? <img src="https://cdn.betterttv.net/emote/5f5130616084af6c171975d8/3x" width="50" height="50" />

 Otherwise you could always [open a pull request](https://github.com/Avnsx/fansly/pulls)